Couple guilty of murdering French au pair

 Sophie Lionnet: Couple guilty of murdering French au pair

-A couple have been found guilty of murdering their French au pair after becoming obsessed that she was part of a plot to abuse people in their home with the help of an ex-Boyzone singer.
+A couple obsessed with an ex-Boyzone singer have been found guilty of murdering their French au pair and burning her body in the garden.

-Sophie Lionnet's charred body was discovered at a house in Southfields, south-west London, on 20 September.
+Sabrina Kouider and Ouissem Medouni were convinced Sophie Lionnet was plotting to abuse people in their home, with the help of singer Mark Walton.

-The Old Bailey heard Sabrina Kouider and Ouissem Medouni tortured the 21-year-old before burning her body.
+They tortured Ms Lionnet before her charred body was found at a house in south-west London on 20 September.

-The couple admitted burning her body but had denied murder.
+At the Old bailey, the couple admitted burning her body but had denied murder.

 Judge Nicholas Hilliard QC said he was sure the allegations against Ms Lionnet had "no truth whatsoever".

-The court heard the couple applied "pressure and relentless intimidation" to get Ms Lionnet to admit Kouider's ex-boyfriend Mark Walton, who was a founding member of Boyzone, had come to the house, and drugged and sexually abused the occupants.
+The court heard the couple applied "pressure and relentless intimidation" to get Ms Lionnet to admit Kouider's ex-boyfriend Mr Walton, who was a founding member of Boyzone, had come to the house, and drugged and sexually abused the occupants.

 In the weeks before her death, Kouider and Medouni starved and tortured Ms Lionnet by dunking her head into water until she confessed to the bizarre claims.

-After killing her in the bath, the pair threw her on a bonfire in their garden as they barbecued chicken nearby.
+After killing her in the bath, the pair threw her on a bonfire in the garden of their home in Southfields as they barbecued chicken nearby.

 When neighbours alerted firefighters to the pungent-smelling smoke, Medouni said the charred remains were a sheep.